 Regardless of where you work or how you get paid, it is almost always easier to get paid digitally and automatically than waiting on a paper paycheck.
 You might be wondering if there is a better way out there for an employee to get paid.
 That is where direct deposits come in handy.

 Setting up direct deposit is safe, easy, and convenient for both employers and employees.
-Read on to find out more about what direct deposit is and how it works.
-We will even explain how you can set up a direct deposit for yourself today!
+It’s no wonder that 9 out 10 U.S. workers get paid via direct deposit.
+Read on to find out more about what direct deposit is and how it works and how you can set up a direct deposit for yourself today!

 What is direct deposit, and how does it work?